blueprintui/blueprintui/README.md

 #0.9.6
 ###Breaking Changes
-- Columns and Util classes updated to use responsive suffix syntax.
+- Columns and Util classes updated to use responsive suffix syntax

 #0.8.6
 ###Bug Fixes